conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

 There are 4 versions of your software.

-The bug manifests only in versions 1 and 3, because you fixed the bug in version 2 and then re-introduced it in version 3 before fixing in in version 4.
+The bug manifests only in versions 1 and 3, because you fixed the bug in version 2 and then reintroduced it in version 3 before fixing it in version 4.

 You think fast and email your support.

 > "Have you asked them to upgrade to version 4?
-This fixes their issues plus gives them added functionality!"
+This fixes their issues, plus gives them added functionality!

 Support replies: